juju/juju-gui/docs/process.rst

     end user.
 These instructions will ask you to make tons of judgements.
 Go for it. :-)
   - Identify the tag of the last release.
-This should usually be a three-part identifier such as the one you made in the bzr tag above.
-If you are not sure of the tags, try the bzr "tags" command, e.g. ``bzr tags`` or (for less cruft) ``bzr tags -r date:2013-10-17..``.
+This should usually be a three-part identifier such as the one you made in the git tag above.
+If you are not sure of the tags, try the ``git tag`` command.
   - Look at the logs since the last release tag.
-If the last release tag was 0.11.0, for instance, use ``bzt log -r tag:'0.11.0'..``.
-You might want to pipe this output through less or something similar.
+If the last release tag was 0.11.0, for instance, use ``git log 0.11.0..HEAD``.
   - Review each commit from those logs.
 If the commit represents a new feature or fix that is interesting to end users, add a bullet for it in the changelog for this release.